georgemilas/ecogallery/readme.md

     * I have close to 50,000  pictures, almost 2TB worth of data
     * To much to upload and manage externaly
     * I still want a website to quicly show stuff or just for me to enjoy from wherever
-    * I like privacy.
-I don't want google/apple/facebook etc. to use my pictures for who knows what (enhace ai, know private data about me, friends, family)
+    * Privacy matters, I don't want google/apple/facebook etc. to use my pictures for who knows what (enhace ai, know private data about me, friends and family)
     * I what the full size pictures for myself when navigating and viewing if necesary
-* ### How
-    Point the application at the folder containing pictures
-    * creates thumbnails and smaller size images for fast access
-    * extracts metadata from images and movies
-    * adds data to a local PostgreSQL database powering the gallery
-    * keeps data on your hard drive syncronized with the gallery  (for example: move pictures around, add new ones, rename etc.)
-    * simple configurations for files/folders to skip from processing
 * ### What
     * each folder is an album
         * each album contains sub albums and images / movies
-        * configure a feature image for the album by naming one of the files with a configurable prefix or suffix like "feature_", or just let the gallery select one
         * slideshow for the album
-        * view image metadata
+        * view image or movie detailed information
         * zoom, keyboard navigation, sorting etc.
+        * configure a feature image for the album by naming one of the files with a configurable prefix or suffix like "feature_", or just let the gallery select one
     * virtual albums, adhoc albums, flatten albums and powerful search
     * Todo:
-        * user namagement and clear separation of public / private catalogs
+        * user management and clear separation of public / private catalogs
         * local AI integration for hardware that supports it mainly to enhance the search and the virtual albums
+* ### How
+    Point the application at the folder containing pictures
+    * creates thumbnails and smaller size images for fast access
+    * extracts metadata from images and movies
+    * adds data to a local PostgreSQL database powering the gallery
+    * keeps data on your hard drive syncronized with the gallery  (for example: move pictures around, add new ones, rename etc.)
+    * simple configurations for files/folders to skip from processing and additional rules
 * ### Limitaions
     * Its local so you need to run a server and make it available on the internet
     * Contact me for help